imperionite/cp1ms1/MS1.md

 ## 📌 Wireframe

 ### Overview
-This document provides a detailed explanation of the wireframe design for the **Employee Salary Management System**.
+This document provides a detailed explanation of the wireframe design for the **Employee Information and Salary Calculation Management System**.
 The wireframe showcases the visual layout and interaction flow of the application, focusing on Phase 1 requirements, which include presenting employee information and calculating salaries.

 #### Wireframe Overview
 The wireframe consists of two main sections: